• Skip to main content

 Massage styles include Swedish, deep tissue, and prenatal.
 There are also two stone massage options, great for targeting specific areas with hot and cold stones.
 Couples massages are available as well if you want to spend quality time with your partner.

 Opt for a body scrub if you’re feeling indulgent, starting with a full body exfoliation and finishing with a rich oil application to rehydrate your skin.
-Additionally, the spa offers a number of quick “enhancements” such as a lip plumper, hot hair oil scalp massage, or foot treatment.
+Additionally, the spa offers several quick “enhancements” such as a lip plumper, hot hair oil scalp massage, or foot treatment.

 To round off its luxurious spa menu, DHS has a variety of facials to rejuvenate and clarify your skin.
 All guests must be over the age of 18 to receive spa treatments, and anyone younger is considered on a case-by-case basis.